peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoder encoder,
         PeterO.IWriter writer);

-Reads Unicode characters from a character input and writes them to a byte rray encoded in a given character encoding.
-When writing to the byte rray, any characters that can't be encoded are replaced with the byte x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterInput and can be called as ollows: `input.EncodeToBytes(encoder)` .
-If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.
+Reads Unicode characters from a character input and writes them to a byte array encoded in a given character encoding.
+When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows: `input.EncodeToBytes(encoder)` .
+If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>